England hammer Pakistan to win second Test and square series

 It was also England's first victory in a Test match since they beat the West Indies at Lord's in September, with the side having endured a winless run of six defeats in eight Tests coming into this fixture.

-Pakistan were 48 for three in their second innings at lunch on the third day, still 141 runs behind England's first-innings 363.
+Pakistan were 48 for three in their second innings at lunch, still 141 runs behind England's first-innings 363.

-Imam-ul-Haq was 16 not out and Test debutant Usman Salahuddin two not out after the tourists thrashed England by nine wickets in the first match of this two-Test contest at Lord's.

 England resumed on 302 for seven, a lead of 128 runs, with Buttler 44 not out and Sam Curran, unbeaten on 16.